The Basics of Critiquing II: More on Protagonists and (Slippery) Goals

 • Is he always the “good guy”?

 Identifying the protagonist can be tricky because it can seem like there are lots of “important” people in the book.
 (And in romance novels, there are always two, right?
 The hero and a heroine?)
-Some argue that there can only be one protagonist, but ensemble pieces will invariably come up in the conversation (The Big Chill, for instance) and shoot that theory out of the water.
-But generally, yes, there is usually only one protagonist.
-In romances, it’s generally accepted that the hero or the heroine is considered the protagonist, and the other is usually a “helper.”
-The protagonist is generally the one who is seeking the biggest goal, and has the most to lose if he doesn’t change.
-And no, he doesn’t necessarily have to be “good.”
-He simply has to have a goal and chase it through the book.
+Most argue that there can only be one protagonist, but then “ensemble pieces” will invariably come up in the conversation (The Big Chill, for instance) and shoot that theory out of the water.
+But yes, there is usually only one protagonist.
+In romances, it’s accepted that the hero or the heroine is considered the protagonist, and the other is a “helper.”
+The protagonist is the one who is seeking the biggest goal, and has the most to lose if he/she doesn’t change.
+And no, he/she doesn’t necessarily have to be “good.”
+The protagonist simply has to have a goal and chase it through the book.

 • Rambo is a protagonist.